 But we are experiencing a change in culture.

-That optimism, that sense that there's always more to extract and more room to grow, that we can always build new technologies, that are going to change the world for the better, and that whatever human problems may arise, they are eventually solvable, is something embedded in capitalism.
-More and more people, though, are realizing that such sort of progressive, somewhat utopian belief system that has framed our worldview in the late 20th and early 21st century doesn’t work anymore.
+That optimism, that sense that there's always more to extract and more room to grow, that we can always build new technologies that are going to change the world for the better, and that whatever human problems may arise are eventually solvable, is something embedded in capitalism.
+More and more people, though, are realizing that such a progressive, somewhat utopian belief system that has framed our worldview in the late-20th and early-21st centuries doesn’t work anymore.
 Acknowledging that there are problems with no solutions and that human existence is fundamentally tragic, is a cultural adaptation rather a cultural change: an adaptive response to the end of the postwar liberal belief in technological and capitalist solutions to human existence.

 I doubt that.
 Capitalism is a way of deciding where resources go and how they get used.
-Environmentalism is on a different level: it exists only within the world order that we understand as being shaped by capitalism, it doesn't come with a strong system ideology of how to organize human life, and it predicates on the capitalistic idea that the nature of the environment is something outside of human life.
-While ecological thinking is the understanding that humans are embedded in nature, that human civilization and culture is part of the Earth's natural processes.
-All our cars, cities, oil tankers, the carbon dioxide that we've spewed in the atmosphere – that's all inextricable from nature.
+Environmentalism is on a different level: it exists only within the world order that we understand as being shaped by capitalism, it doesn't come with a strong system ideology of how to organize human life, and it is predicated on the capitalistic idea that the nature of the environment is something outside of human life.
+Ecological thinking is the understanding that humans are embedded in nature, that human civilization and culture is part of the Earth's natural processes.
+All of our cars, cities, oil tankers, the carbon dioxide that we've spewed in the atmosphere – that's all inextricable from nature.

 What form of social organization, then, might arise?

 Some kind of alternative social organization based around renewable energies, one might hope.
 But it's more likely that what we'll see is some sort of regressive feudalism where capitalism is piece by piece replaced by a more static and oppressive hierarchy of inherited faults.

 We are doomed, but we should not despair.
 However, the idea that we can save the world through individual consumer choices is reasonably not enough.
 What should we do?
 What does living ethically mean?